creamy avocado cilantro sauce in a jar

 creamy avocado cilantro sauce in glass jar

 And then, of course, this sauce.
 I’ve made two batches of this sauce so far and I’m probably going to end up making eleventy billion batches before I get sick of it.
 It’s so good, guys.
-It’s cool and creamy and smooth and flavorful and I’ve been using it in all the different ways, from dipping fresh veggies to spreading it on sandwiches to drizzling it on salads or spooning a dollop or five on my single-lady sweet potato dinners (it was extra good on these, FYI).
+It’s cool and creamy and smooth and flavorful and I’ve been using it in all the different ways, from dipping fresh veggies to spreading it on sandwiches to drizzling it on salads or spooning a dollop or five on my single-lady sweet potato dinners (it was extra good on these twice baked sweet potatoes with bacon, FYI).
 And all it takes is a few simple (and probably handy) ingredients: avocado, cilantro, yogurt, scallions, garlic, apple cider vinegar (? seriously, it works!) and salt.
 Add a little olive oil to thin it out, if you like, and you’re DONE.
 Time to dip/spread/drizzle/spoon/eat, then repeat.

 spoonful of creamy avocado cilantro sauce